Orthogonal rational functions with real poles, root asymptotics, and GMP matrices: Introduction

 \begin{theorem} Fix a probability measure $\mu$ with $\supp \mu \subset \bbR$ and a sequence $\bC = (\bc_1,\dots, \bc_{g+1})$ with $\bc_k = \infty$.
 Then

 Moreover, the measure $\mu$ is Stahl--Totik regular if and only if

 \end{theorem}

-The proof will use a relation between the sequence $\{\beta_j\}_{j=1}^\infty$ and the constants $\{\kappa_{j(g+1)+k}\}_{j=1}^\infty$, with $k$ still fixed so that $\bc_k = \infty$.
-In particular, the characterization of regularity in Theorem~\ref{thmRegularityGMP} is made possible by the characterization of regularity in terms of the subsequence $\{ \kappa_{j(g+1)+k}\}_{j=1}^\infty$ for a single $k$.
+The proof will use a relation between the sequence $\{\beta_j\}_{j=1}^\infty$ and the constants $\{\kappa_{j(g+1)+k_\infty}\}_{j=1}^\infty$.
+In particular, the characterization of regularity in Theorem~\ref{thmRegularityGMP} is made possible by the characterization of regularity in terms of the subsequence $\{ \kappa_{j(g+1)+k}\}_{j=1}^\infty$ for any single $k$.
 Theorem~\ref{thmRegularityGMP} also corroborates the perspective that regularity of the measure is the fundamental notion which manifests itself equally well in many different matrix representations.

-Since the resolvents $(\bc_\ell - A)^{-1}$ are also GMP matrices and their measures are pushforwards of the original measure, they are also regular GMP matrices; in this sense, Theorem~\ref{thmRegularityGMP} provides $g+1$ criteria for regularity, one corresponding to each subsequence $n(j) = j(g+1)+\ell$.
+Since the resolvents {$(\bc_k - A)^{-1}$} are also GMP matrices and their measures are pushforwards of the original measure, they are also regular GMP matrices; in this sense, Theorem~\ref{thmRegularityGMP} provides $g+1$ criteria for regularity, one corresponding to each subsequence $n(j) = j(g+1)+{k}$, $1\leq k\leq g+1$.

-As an application of this theory, we show that it provides an alternative proof of a theorem for Jacobi matrices originally conjectured by Simon \cite{SimonJAT09}.
+As an application of this theory, we show that it provides a proof of a theorem for Jacobi matrices originally conjectured by Simon \cite{SimonJAT09}.
 Let $\E \subset \bbR$ be a compact finite gap set,

 and denote by $\cT_\E^+$ the set of almost periodic half-line Jacobi matrices with $\sigma_\ess(J) = \sigma_\ac(J) = \E$ \cite{ChriSiZiFiniteGap,GeHoMiTe}.
 Through algebro-geometric techniques and the reflectionless property, this class of Jacobi matrices has been widely studied for their spectral properties and quasiperiodicity.
 They also provide natural reference points for perturbations, which is our current interest.
 On bounded half-line Jacobi matrices $J$, we consider the metric